ZakaCoding/open-cmap/README.md

 # Hello, Welcome to development page 🔥
 > Application Reflective Open-ended concept mapping build with 💖 by [zakacoding](https://zakacoding.github.io).
-This branch for develop web into an app using electron. for those using this app and install on your computer i'am realy appreciate 🥰
+This branch for develop web into Desktop Application using electron, so you can run local computer. for those using this app and install on your computer i'am realy appreciate 🥰

 #### Prerequites
 -   [x] PHP version 8 or above